-In addition to the cave art, there is an abundance of portable art.
+In addition to cave art, portable art is abundant.
 These, of course, qualify as artifacts, being transportable from place to place.
 Upper Paleolithic artists excelled at depicting animals in all their earthy glory.
 In one instance, an herbivore (chamois) is either defecating or perhaps giving birth as a bird perches near its behind.
-Another very famous example of portable art is the lion-man/women.
-The artifact combines both human elements (like bipedalism or walking on two legs) and lion elements, embodying that human ability to create new realities.
+Another very famous example of portable art is the lion-man/woman.
+The artifact combines both human elements (like bipedalism or walking on two legs) and lion elements, embodying the human ability to create new realities.

 Meaning of Upper Paleolithic Art